 Ahead of the 2019 Preparatory Committee for the 2020 Nuclear Non-Proliferation Treaty Review Conference at the United Nations headquarters in New York, SIPRI is pleased to announce the release of a new edited volume, the first in a trilogy on regional perspectives, ‘The Impact of Artificial Intelligence on Strategic Stability and Nuclear Risk: Euro-Atlantic Perspectives’.
 Companion volumes offering perspectives from East Asia and South Asia are forthcoming.

-Since the beginning of this decade, breakthroughs in machine learning and approaches to AI engineering have enabled the development of increasingly capable AI applications and autonomous systems.
-In the military sphere, these advances have created many opportunities but have also raised concerns from ethical, legal, operational and strategic standpoints.
-This edited volume focuses on a new aspect: the impact on AI on nuclear strategy.
+Since the beginning of this decade, breakthroughs in machine learning and approaches to artificial intelligence (AI) engineering have enabled the development of increasingly capable AI applications and autonomous systems.
+In the military sphere, these advances have created many opportunities, but have also raised concerns from ethical, legal, operational and strategic standpoints.
+This edited volume focuses on a new aspect: the impact of AI on nuclear strategy.

 About the report

 The report is the first instalment in a trilogy that explores regional perspectives and trends related to the impact that recent advances in AI could have on nuclear weapons and doctrines, strategic stability and nuclear risk.
 The second and third instalments will cover East Asia and South Asia.
 A final report, informed by the findings of the three regional reports, will be launched later in 2019.